petkaantonov/bluebird/API.md

 #####`Promise.join(Promise|Thenable|value promises..., Function handler)` -> `Promise`

-For coordinating multiple concurrent discrete promises. [`.all()`](#) is good for handling a dynamically sized list of uniform promises.
-Use `Promise.join` when you have a fixed amount of discrete promises that you want to coordinate concurrently, for example:
+For coordinating multiple concurrent discrete promises.
+While [`.all()`](#all---promise) is good for handling a dynamically sized list of uniform promises, `Promise.join` is much easier (and more performant) to use when you have a fixed amount of discrete promises that you want to coordinate concurrently, for example:

 ```js
 Promise.join(getPictures(), getComments(), getTweets(),